 *International students may only apply at the Lakeshore campus.Courses Program Standards

-Your first-year placement begins in the January semester and your second-year placement runs throughout the academic year.
-Placements are two days per week.
+Your first-year field placement begins in the January semester and your second-year field placement runs throughout the academic year.
+Field placements are two days per week.
 You will have the opportunity to experience a full work week in Semesters 2, 3, and 4.

-Prepare for work in women’s shelters, community centres, refugee centres, youth employment agencies, hostels, drop-in centres for homeless people, other social assistance agencies and group homes and in agencies in the justice system.
+Prepare for work in women’s shelters, community centres, refugee centres, youth employment agencies, hostels, drop-in centres for people seeking shelter, other social assistance agencies and group homes and in agencies in the justice system.
 You will deal with a range of clients including individuals with psychiatric issues, developmental delays and disabilities.

 Ontario College of Social Workers and Social Services Workers (OCSWSSW)